achaseshelton/ticTacToe/pseudocode.md

     - Checks to see if there is a tie.
         - If turn is equal to 8 and no win condition has been met tells the players that is a tie.
     - Else continue with the game.
-4. generateBoard - View
+4. generateBoard - Tile - View
     - Renders the board using the generateHTML function.
-5. generateHTML - View
+5. generateHTML - Tile and Game - View
     - Function to render HTML elements using javascript.
 6. updateView - View
     - Used by the controller.
     - takes the marker and tile parameter and updates the html to put the correct mark in the correct tile.
-7. updateArray - Model
-    - Takes the marker and tile parameters and pushes the correct mark into the array location.
-8. updateState - Model
+7. updateState - Model - App
     - Used by the controller on event listener.
     - increases the turn.
     - Check to see whose turn it is.